-Assessment AS Level (1 year option): A2 Level (2 years option): 100% examination based assessment 100% examination based assessment EXAMINATION: EXAMINATION: 1.Introductory topics in Psychology (1hour 30 minutes) 1.
-Introductory topics in Psychology (2 hours) 2.
-Psychology in Context (1hour 30 minutes) 2.
-Psychology in Context (2 hours) 3.
-Issues and Options in Psychology (2 hours) Each of these 2 papers constitutes 50% of AS grade Each of these 3 papers constitutes 33.3% of A level grade SKILLS FOR SUCCESS IN PSYCHOLOGY Essay writing skills Sound mathematical skills and thinking Description and explanation Analysis Being able to see and explain something from different perspectives/ viewpoints Elaboration and developing a clear, rational line of argument Planning & carrying out research in a logical way
+Assessment AS Level (1 year option): A Level (2 years option): 100% examination based assessment 100% examination based assessment EXAMINATION: EXAMINATION: 1.
+Introductory Topics in Psychology (1hour 30 1.Introductory Topics in Psychology (2 hours) 2.
+Psychology in Context (2 hours) minutes) 2.
+Psychology in Context (1hour 30 minutes) 3.
+Issues and Options in Psychology (2 hours) Each of these 2 papers constitutes 50% of AS grade Each of these 3 papers constitutes 33.3% of A Level grade SKILLS FOR SUCCESS IN PSYCHOLOGY Essay writing skills Sound mathematical skills and thinking Description and explanation Analysis Being able to see and explain something from different perspectives/ viewpoints Elaboration and developing a clear, rational line of argument • Planning & carrying out research in a logical way